Our commitment to you

 We will only use your information where we have a legal basis to do so and will always respect your rights.

 Where we use your information, it is generally because you have consented to us doing so in order to provide a service to you or it may be because we consider we have a legitimate interest to do so.
 Where we rely on a legitimate interest to use your information, we will always ensure that this is done in a way so as not to be intrusive and that respects your rights.
 Other reasons may include using information because we have a legal obligation to do so or because we have to fulfil contractual obligations.

 What personal data do we process?

-We process the following types of personal data about you when you use Do-it:
+We process the following types of personal data about you:

 Information provided by you as parent/guardian for a child under 16 years of age.
 We collect personal data, such as their age and gender when you sign your consent during a session.

 We collect and process information and comments relating to your CGF experience; any comments you record around your CGF participation.

 Information collected automatically.
 CGF receives and stores information which is transmitted automatically from your computer when you browse the Internet and visit the CGF website.
 This includes information from cookies (which are described in the section below on Cookies), your IP address and browser type.
 Your IP address is the unique address of your computer which is automatically provided to other computers when your web browser requests a web page from those computers on the Internet.

 We will use your personal data in order to deliver our service to you.
 This includes using your personal data to: